BYLAWS SOCIETY FOR GYNECOLOGIC INVESTIGATION

 The officers, members of Council, employees or any other person authorized by Council may accept on the Society’s behalf any contribution, gift, bequest, or devise, of money or property, for the general purposes of the corporation or for any specific or designated purpose or activity of the Society.
 All contributions received by the Society shall be deemed for the general uses and purposes of the corporation and may be commingled as such with all corporate funds.
 Designations made by donors will be honored upon majority vote of the Council.
 Gifts containing designations constituting enforceable conditions subsequent will be accepted only upon advice of counsel that the condition is consistent with the Society’s educational and scientific purposes.
 If not, such conditioned contribution will be returned to the donor or otherwise disposed of in compliance with the condition subsequent.

-These Bylaws were approved by the SGI Membership at the 2010 Annual Business Meeting Orlando, Florida, March 25, 2010
+These Bylaws were approved by the SRI Membership at the 2010 Annual Business Meeting Orlando, Florida, March 25, 2010

-Click Here for a PDF of the Bylaws
+Click to download a PDF of the Bylaws

-If you are unable to view the SGI Bylaws PDF file, please
+If you are unable to view the SRI Bylaws PDF file, please

 click on the Adobe ICON and download a free version